StarChart-Labs/flare-plugins/docs/PLUGINS.md

 ## org.starchartlabs.flare.bintray-credentials

-The bintray-credentials plug-in adds a convention on top of the managed-credentials configuration DSL to read bintray user and API key information from the `BINTRAY_USER` and `BINTRAY_API_KEY` environment variables.
+If the `com.jfrog.bintray` plug-in is used, the bintray-credentials plug-in adds a convention on top of the managed-credentials configuration DSL to read bintray user and API key information from the `BINTRAY_USER` and `BINTRAY_API_KEY` environment variables.
 If unset, these values default to blank.
+These values are then configured in the `bintray` extension's `user` and `key` values.

 ### Use